oSoWoSo/prometheus/README.md

 [![Open Source Helpers](https://www.codetriage.com/kegomimu/prometheus/badges/users.svg)](https://www.codetriage.com/kegomimu/prometheus)

+> [!NOTE]
+> This project is a mirror of https://github.com/kegomimu/prometheus.

 An encrypted, next-generation filesystem that aims to protect from cryptoanalysis as well as 5$ wrench attacks.

 Not licensed AGPLv3 yet as the project is still ongoing.
 Once the project reaches a stable base, we'll change the license.